petermr/semanticClimate/Internship_discussion.md

 * Grants:

-* How we can manage we will get fund from that
+* How we can manage, so that we can get fund from that

 * Intraction with public

-* next Hackathon for wikimedian
+* Next Hackathon for wikimedian

 ## FRIDAY 2022-12-02 0900UTC 1430 IST and/or 1230 UTC 1800 IST